simeonpashley/simeonpashley.github.io/_posts/2011-02-16-how-to-choose-the-best-website-designer.md

   willing to learn, in order to trounce the competition?
 - IS the design company responsive when you call or send an e-mail?
-If it takes 2 days for them to return your call just to discuss the project, what will happen after they’ve gotten your money?
+If it takes 2 days for them to return your call just to discuss the project, what will happen after they've gotten your money?
 - Does the designer talk in terms of the future- how they will support your needs or continue to work with and maintain your business website once is completed?